 Teacup Maltipoo Full Grown

-This dog is small identical to a Maltese regardless of being a combination between a Maltese and a Poodle.
+This dog is small identical to a Maltese regardless of being a combination between a Maltese and a standard Poodles.

 A Maltipoo Dog Breed is small and only weighs 2lbs when he or she is two months old.

 However, a full grown Teacup Maltipoo measures eight to fourteen inches at the withers and weigh approximately five to twenty pounds.

 One interesting fact about its growth during his or her 12th months of development is that the size growths come in spurts and bursts.